Region 1 - 2

 Conditions Report - Metro Denver Area

-Open to boating.
-Water temp 68 degrees.
 All watercraft must be inspected prior to launch in the lower parking lot at the entrance of the boat ramp.
 This includes all hand launched watercraft.
-Trout fishing has been slow to fair.
-Most fish being caught in the late morning to mid day.
-Try fishing deeper now that the water has warmed up!
+Trout fishing has been hit or miss from shore.
 From the dam try using power bait from a slip rig casted out 40-50 yards!
 Boaters have been reporting success ranging from fair to good trolling with spoons, rapalas and crawlers for trout.
-Walleye action is reported as fair to good from boats trolling bottom bouncers with crawlers, jointed shad raps and jigs.
+Walleye action is reported as slow to fair from boats trolling bottom bouncers with crawlers, jointed shad raps and jigs.
 Most walleye are under the 18" size limit.
 Some reports of yellow perch being caught in the marina cove using worms and jigs.
 All other species are slow or no reports.
 Restricted to electric motors only.
 For more information call 303-326-8425.
-Park hours for JULY 5:00AM-9:30PM.
-Please note the Reservoir will be closed to the public Sunday July 20th!
+Park hours for August 5:30AM-9:00PM.

 Conditions Report - Northeast Colorado

-Fishing conditions in the canyon are currently poor.
-Reconstruction of the creek bed and picnic area is underway and the creek from the vehicle bridge adjacent to the picnic area to the west boundary of the park is closed to fishing.
-Fishing is still allowed from the vehicle bridge to the East park boundary however the disturbance of the creek due to the construction has resulteed in poor conditions.
-The reconstruction is expected to continue through the summer.
+Fishing conditions in the canyon are currently fair to poor due to the disturbance of the creek by heavy equipment.
+Reconstruction of the creek bed and picnic area is underway and the creek from the vehicle bridge adjacent to the picnic area to the west boundary of the park is CLOSED to fishing.
+Fishing is still allowed from the vehicle bridge to the East park boundary however the disturbance of the creek due to the construction has resulted in poor conditions.
+Repairs to the picnic area are progressing well and we hope to have the area reopened in early Fall.
+This site will be updated when the creek reopens for fishing.

 Eleven Mile State Park

-Trout (Excellent): Trolling, casting, fly fishing and sitting on the shore all have seen excellent action.
-Rainbows, Cuttbows, and Browns ranging from 13 to 23 inches are common.
-The bite is spread throughout the day with afternoon seeing big fish when you least expect it.
-Rainbow Needlefish, Tasmanian Devils, and Power Baits are working well.
+Trout (Excellent): Good news, the great bite continues with lots of fish being caught here at Eleven Mile.
+Look for Cuttbows, Rainbows and occasional Browns running 13 to 24 inches.
+Trolling is extremely effective with lead core line, downrigger, and cowbells.
+Needlefish continue to be a hot spoon this year.
+Tasmanian Devils have been coming on strong.
+Color patterns can change daily, although pink has been the most consistent.
+Look to greens and chartruese on cloudy days.
+One thing for sure is the bigger fish have been biting between 11:00AM and 1:00PM.
 KOKANEE (Slow): People are still catching a salmon here and there.
-Most are big ones and most are coming out of the North Shore area out from the marina.
+Most are big ones and most are coming out of the North Shore area out near the marina.
 A number of things are working like a sling blade or dodger with a Dick Nite, Needlefish or Hoochie attched with about a three foot leader.
 Fish are running 15 to 40 feet deep.
 NORTHERN PIKE (Fair): Action continues to improve but you will work for those big ones.
 Work shallow water using large Rapala's or big spoons and big tube jigs.
 Mid morning from 8:30AM to 11:00AM seems to be the best.
-DREAM STREAM (Fair): Red Nyphms and Cooperhead Midges have been the most succussful flies on the stream this week.
-(Courtesy of 11 Mile Marina)
+(Courtesy of 11 Mile Marina) DREAM STREAM (Fair): Red Nyphms and Cooperhead Midges have been the most successful flies on the stream this week

 Horsetooth Reservoir (Larimer County)

-Water temperature was 69-72 degrees, and the level has leveled out at 100% full.
-Walleye fair, try West shoreline, 18 feet deep, hitting grubs and tube jigs, and worm harness and shad raps in shad colors.
-Still best fishing evenings and early night.
-Bass good to excellent; mostly smaller fish up close to bank.
-Lots of bass found in the coves and should be close to bank under trees or between trees and bank.
-Very slow presentation on tubes works, as well as craw colored crank baits, and senko type worms, too!
-Look for males guarding fry in beds in coves where water is warming, try top water baits early morning, senkos under trees.
-Trout is fair; try worms under a bobber in Satanka and Inlet Bay, and also crawfish crank baits.
+Water temperature was 74.7 degrees, and the level has leveled out at 99.8 full.
+Walleye are starting to bite during day now on worm harness; try shallow first with shad raps and worm harness down 12-15 feet.
+Still best fishing evenings and early night, and look deeper if they aren't up!
+Want to try something different?
+Try a Mepps spinner for those walleyes in 11-18 foot of water!
+They sometimes move out 20-25 feet.
+Bass have slowed and mostly smaller fish.
+Lots of bass feeding on shad and smelt.
+Very slow presentation on tubes works, as well as craw colored crank baits, and senko type worms, top water baits early morning.
+Trout is fair; try worms under a bobber in Satanka and Inlet Bay, and also crawfish crank baits, and Mepps style spinners.

 Spinney Mountain State Park